Server: Administration: Federation Services: SAML 2.0 General

 This cache contains the artifacts issued by the local site that are awaiting referencing by a partner.
 Specify '0' to indicate that the cache is unbounded.

-Single Sign-on Signing Key Alias
+Name Description Single Sign-On Signing Key Alias

 The keystore alias for the key to be used when signing documents.